 - Served as lead counsel for Qualcomm successfully defending against patent claims directed against GPS functionality in cellular phones.

-- Represented Mylan Pharmaceuticals in matters including trial of a Paragraph IV pharmaceutical patent case against Teva Pharmaceuticals in the summer of 2013, and won a separate appeal before the Federal Circuit concerning the validity of pharmaceutical composition patents.
+- Secured a trial victory for Mylan in a Paragraph IV pharmaceutical patent infringement case against Teva and won a separate appeal before the Federal Circuit concerning the validity of pharmaceutical composition patents.

 - Represented IBM in successfully defending against patent infringement claims relating to operating system design, computer security and CPU micro‑architecture.